 To never charge a victim to make an application for a protective injunction.

 We never have and we never will charge a victim .
-We do not accept donations and we take no government funding.
+We do not accept donations from victims and we take no government funding.
 We have a created an income stream to enable us to provide services to victims and referral agencies for no charge.
 There may be costs associated with Courts and process serving but we will use our best endeavours to financially help victims if these arise.

 To invest all surplus profit in the interests of protecting all survivors of domestic abuse.

 Any profits that we generate will be reinvested into the domestic abuse sector, whether that be to support other agencies, create new innovations for protection or to help individual victims.

 To try and protect victims legally within as little as 24 hours of a referral.

 We promise to act fast.
 To that end, we continue to streamline and improve processes that enable us to deal with referrals in real time: Refer Direct via the internet, cross platform app, freephone and text back integrate seamlessly with our database enabling us to revert to a victim, often within minutes.
 Our ideal is to get legal protection in place for a victim within 24 hours of first contact with them.